 Flutter App Development, on the other hand, was introduced by Google and provides for both cross-platform as well as aesthetically pleasing mobile apps.
 The Framework was released by Google in the year 2017, at the happening event Google I/O Developer Conference.
 The open source framework uses the native APIs of both Android and IOS platform and was initially released on GitHub.
 Flutter uses the Dart language and has the proprietary widgets of Google.

-Now that you have a better idea of the two Frameworks, here is a brief comparison of the cross-platform app development platforms that will help you choose the best one for your app development project.
+Now that you have a better idea of the two Frameworks, here is a brief comparison of the cross-platform app development platforms that will help you choose the best one for your cross platform app development project.

 Certain issues related to libraries, architecture and native components occur when the cross-platform apps are built over React Native.
 The styling of the platforms is time-consuming and while the framework provides for reuse of the codes, it does not extend beyond some of the basic components.
 But there is no such problem with React Native when it comes to the development of the native apps.

 React Native has large community support and has always been very consistent, aspects that make it more stable.
 Flutter with its present Alpha version may not be recommended for the larger projects.
 Also, while the Beta 2 version of the platform (announced by Google a few months back) has some new and impressive features, including a better access system and tools for the developers, it still lags behind React Native in the stability of the apps.

 Flutter works with proprietary widgets.
 It may make use of the agonistic widgets of the platform for the development of animations, styling, text and the layout design.
 The UI design possesses interoperability along with the native components, but there are certain disadvantages to it as well.
 For instance, the Cupertino library (that has the Android and iOS UI elements) misses certain important elements and even some of the iOS form components.